hack-different/apple-knowledge/Internet_Recovery.md

 # Disection of the Apple Internet Recovery protocol and Security Analysis

-NOTE: The authors machine always downgrades from 10.15.3 to 10.13.0 via internet recovery, therefore some experiments may not be working the same due to a network issue with an attacker at a position of privilege on the network.
+NOTE: The authors' machine always downgrades from 10.15.3 to 10.13.0 via internet recovery, therefore some experiments may not be working the same due to a network issue with an attacker at a position of privilege on the network.